 Withdrawal symptoms often continue in full force for up to five days of withdrawal.
 After the fifth day, withdrawal symptoms generally begin to subside, although psychological distress may persist.
 In particular, people who undergo alcohol withdrawal may experience anxiety, irritability, depression, and sleeplessness for many weeks.
 In some cases, symptoms may persist for up to 18 months.
 Any withdrawal symptoms that last for more than two weeks are considered Post-Acute Withdrawal Symptoms (PAWS).

 If you suspect that you are experiencing alcohol withdrawal, a doctor can easily diagnose the condition with a physical exam.
 The exam may involve a toxicology screening for alcohol and a blood test.
 A doctor will also look for withdrawal symptoms, including signs of delirium tremens.
 Since many people who experience alcohol withdrawal have a history of alcohol abuse, it is important to be honest with your doctor about your alcohol consumption to ensure an accurate diagnosis.

 Treatment for Alcohol Withdrawal

 Medically-supervised detox makes the ordeal of withdrawal safer and more bearable.
-During detox, healthcare providers use medications and nutritional supplements to alleviate a person’s pain and discomfort and keep them healthy.
+During detox, healthcare providers use medications and nutrition to alleviate a person’s pain and discomfort and keep them healthy.
 Additionally, therapists and counselors who work at rehab centers can help alcohol withdrawal patients manage their emotions as they progress through detox.